fsmk/CS-VTU-Lab-Manual/VTU/Sem1_Sem2/CPP_Lab/03Palindrome/03Palindrome.md

 ###Design, develop and execute a program in C to reverse a given four    digit integer number and check whether it is a palindrome or not.
 Output the given number with suitable message.

 ##Summary:
->Palindrome is a number, word, phrase, or sequence that reads the same backward as forward, e.g., “madam” or “malayalam” or 1221 or 10301.
+>Palindrome is a number, word, phrase, or sequence that reads the same backward as forward, e.g., "madam" or "malayalam" or 1221 or 10301.

 ##Algorithm: